jiyoungj/jiyoungj.github.io/research.md

 <h4>2021</h4>

   <b>Jang, J.</b>, Tsai, K. & Katsika, A. A cross-linguistic examination of the role of prominence in the coordination of boundary tones.
-Poster presentation at the <em>29th Japanese/Korean Linguistics Conference (JK29)</em>, October 2021.
+Virtual poster presentation at the <em>29th Japanese/Korean Linguistics Conference (JK29)</em>, October 2021.

   <b>Jang, J.</b>, & Katsika, A. Prosodic boundaries in edge-prominence languages: kinematic evidence from Korean.
-Poster presentation at the <em>95th Annual meeting of the Linguistic Society of America (LSA)</em>, January 2021.
+Virtual poster presentation at the <em>95th Annual meeting of the Linguistic Society of America (LSA)</em>, January 2021.

  <h6 style="font-size:1px"><br></h6>